hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add a new router to your network with the specified name.
-If a gateway is not specified, the first network that has router_external set to true is used (typically `Ext-Net`.
+If a gateway is not specified, the first network that has router_external set to 'true' is used (typically `Ext-Net`).

 ###Examples
 Create a new router named 'routerone':